zwiebert/tronferno-mcu/README.md

 ### History
 I started this project in 2011 from scratch using an ATmega168.
 Sending normal commands like "up" and "down" was not to hard to figure out.
 But I gave up on programming the timers and the project went on hiatus.
 In 2017 I finally figured out the timer programming.
 Had to switch to an ATmega328p for enough flash memory, and then to the ESP8266, for its built-in WIFI.

-### Future
+### Related Projects
 Its all too complicated and totally useless?
-  * I'm working on a [GUI for Android](https://github.com/zwiebert/tronferno-andro).
+  * [GUI for Android](https://github.com/zwiebert/tronferno-andro).
+It kinda works already.
-  * FHEM module to send CLI commands to our MCU-CLI via TCP socket
+  * FHEM module [10_Tronferno.pm](https://github.com/zwiebert/tronferno-fhem) to send plain commands via TCP to tronferno-mcu
-  * FHEM module to send simple up/down-commands via FHEM/SIGNALduino.
-Have written a simple [perl script](https://github.com/zwiebert/tronferno-fhem) for start.
+  * FHEM module [10_Fernotron.pm](https://github.com/zwiebert/tronferno-fhem) to send plain commands via SIGNALduino-IODev to Fernotron devices.

 ### Project Author